alexge233/tmux-temp/README.md

 wget xxx ~/.tmux/temp.js
 ```

-And the configure your tmux to display it at the correct segment.
+Then configure your tmux to display it at the correct segment.

 I use [vim-airline](https://github.com/vim-airline/vim-airline) and
 [tmuxline](https://github.com/edkolev/tmuxline.vim), so setting it is done
 by doing: